spartan7777/ConceptCompendium/TimeLogs/TimeLog - EnterpriseJava_Fall2021_Week 10.md

 #### RELEVANT ITEMS:
 1. Watched all Week 8 Videos
 2. Completed all Week 8 Readings
+3. Watched all Week 9 Videos
+4. Completed all Week 9 Readings
-3. Continued work on the written report for the Professional Development Activity Project Ghidra
+5. Continued work on the written report for the Professional Development Activity Project Ghidra
-4. Continued work on the PowerPoint presentation for the Professional Development Activity Project Ghidra
+6. Continued work on the PowerPoint presentation for the Professional Development Activity Project Ghidra
-5. Completed all code for all model classes in both the test and production layer for the Concept Compendium
+7. Completed all code for all model classes in both the test and production layer for the Concept Compendium
-6. Completed all code for all the DAOs in both the test and production layer for the Concept Compendium
+8. Completed all code for all the DAOs in both the test and production layer for the Concept Compendium
-7. Successfully created and unit tested all DAOs (UserDao, ConceptDao, RoleDao, CategoryDao) for the Concept Compendium
+9. Successfully created and unit tested all DAOs (UserDao, ConceptDao, RoleDao, CategoryDao) for the Concept Compendium
-8. Completed all the required work for Checkpoint 2 submission
+10. Completed all the required work for Checkpoint 2 submission
-9. Facilitated the second Team project meeting for AegisBlue
+11. Facilitated the second Team project meeting for AegisBlue
-10. Collaborated with the AegisBlue team for the Team Project
+12. Collaborated with the AegisBlue team for the Team Project
 	- Discussed a landing page for the project
 	- Discussed resources that we would need for the project
 	- Assigned smaller projects to team members to research and bring back to the team
-11. Held another team collaboration using class time with the class instructor
+13. Held another team collaboration using class time with the class instructor
 	- From this meeting, determined materials that needed to be reviewed (Week 8 & Week 9) in order to complete this project
 	- Assigned this review for all team members